+u c cu

-the frequency of the measurements, the nature, size
+the frequency of the

+measurements, the nature, size

 and representativeness of the

 samples.

 The bulk density for bulk material Density measurements are available for fresh core, but fewer measurements exist for oxidised or transitional materials.
 Oxidised

 must have been measured by densities used can include assumed values based on previous mining and CP experience.

-methods that adequately account denotices used our moldae assumed values based on previous mining and on experience.
+methods that adequately account

 for void spaces (vugs, porosity,

 etc), moisture and differences

 between rock and alteration

 zones within the deposit.

 Discuss assumptions for bulk All resources have dry densities assigned by geologically interpreted weathering horizon, plus rocktype where appropriate.
 At Vivien a

 density estimates used in the variable density calculation is applied to fresh quartz lode based on ore grade.
 This fits with measured densities and the correlation

 evaluation process of the different between massive sulphide content with gold grade.

 materials.

 Discuss assumptions for bulk It is assumed the deposit densities can be represented by the average values determined or estimated by rocktype and oxidation type.

 density estimates used in the

 evaluation process of the different

 materials.

 The basis for the classification of Mineral Resources have been classified into Measured, Indicated and Inferred categories based on drillhole spacing, geological

 the Mineral Resources into confidence, information quality and grade continuity.
 Only a small proportion of resources have been classed as Measured and generally

-- varying confidence categories.
-Whether appropriate account has occur at a areas of high drilling density at the base of previously mined pits.
-Appropriate account has been taken of all factors
+varying confidence categories. occur at a areas of high drilling density at the base of previously mined pits.

-been taken of all relevant factors Appropriate account has been taken of an factors
+Whether appropriate account has Appropriate account has been taken of all factors

+been taken of all relevant factors

 (ie relative confidence in

-tonnage/grade estimations,
+Classification tonnage/grade estimations,

-Classification reliability of input data, confidence
+- reliability of input data, confidence

 in continuity of geology and metal

 values, quality, quantity and

 distribution of the data).

 Whether the result appropriately The classification reflects the Competent Person's view

 reflects the Competent Person's

 view of the deposit.

-Audits or The results of any audits or The Galaxy, WQS, Coogee, Vivien, KV and Blackmans mineral resource estimates have been reviewed by an external geological
+Audits or The results of any audits or The Galaxy, Milky Way, WQS, Coogee, Vivien and KV mineral resource estimates have been reviewed by an external geological

 reviews reviews of Mineral Resource consultant.
 While a number of minor changes and enhancements were recommended, no significant flaws to the resource models were

 estimates. found.
 Historic drilling data information quality was not reviewed.
 Other Mt Magnet resources have not been externally reviewed.

-Where appropriate a statement of All deposits (except Blackmans) have a number of previous resource estimates for comparison.
-Much of the drilling data however is
+Where appropriate a statement of All deposits have a number of previous resource estimates for comparison.
+Much of the drilling data however is historic and methodology

-the relative accuracy and confidence level in the Mineral historic and methodology detail and quality assurance information is not always complete or in hardcopy records that have not been systematically investigated.
-Hence the bulk of resources have been assigned an indicated or inferred status.
-At the Mt Magnet deposits:
+the relative accuracy and detail and quality assurance information is not always complete or in hardcopy records that have not been systematically investigated.

+confidence level in the Mineral Hence the bulk of resources have been assigned an indicated or inferred status.
+At the Mt Magnet deposits: Perseverance, Morning Star,

-Resource estimate using an Perseverance, Morning Star, St George and Vivien, some underground mining voids exist and surrounding remnant resources if existing
+Resource estimate using an St George and Vivien, some underground mining voids exist and surrounding remnant resources if existing are given a maximum of

-approach or procedure deemed are given a maximum of Indicated status.
+Discussion of approach or procedure deemed Indicated status.
 Confidence levels are reflected by the classifications applied and reported.

-Discussion of appropriate by the Competent are given a maximum or indicated status.
-Confidence levels are reflected by the stassifications applied and reported.
+relative appropriate by the Competent

-relative Person.
+accuracy Person.
 For example, the

-accuracy application of statistical or
+/confidence application of statistical or

-/confidence geostatistical procedures to
+geostatistical procedures to

-quantify the relative accuracy of

-the resource within stated
+quantify the relative accuracy of the resource within stated

-confidence limits, or, if such an
+1 confidence limits, or, if such an

 approach is not deemed